NumanKilincoglu/flight-booking/Readme.md

     npm install
     ```

-3. Fill required fiels in the `.env` file:
+3. Fill required fields in the `.env` file:
     ```bash
     APP_ID=your_app_id
     KEY=your_app_key